brettinternet/Appresize/README.md

 Open the app `build/Build/Products/Release/Appresize.app`.

 > [!IMPORTANT]
-> With a new build, you'll have to quit the previous app build, remove and re-add the app entry in MacOS settings Privacy & Security > Accessibility.
+> With a new build, you'll have to quit the previously built app, remove and re-add the app entry in MacOS settings Privacy & Security > Accessibility.

 ## Known Limitations